FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

-Now, let’s talk about the body of the request.
-If you go through the [FusionAuth docs](https://fusionauth.io/docs/v1/tech/oauth/endpoints#token), you will find these are standard request parameters that we need to send to the `oauth2/token` endpoint.
+Now, let's talk about the body of the request.
+If you go through the [FusionAuth docs](https://fusionauth.io/docs/v1/tech/oauth/endpoints#token), you will find there are standard request parameters expected by the `oauth2/token` endpoint.
 Some are optional and some are required.
-The `code` is the Authorization Code that we received from `oauth2/authorize` endpoint and `grant_type` tells FusionAuth we’re using the Authorization Code Flow.
+The `code` is the Authorization Code that we received from `oauth2/authorize` endpoint and `grant_type` tells FusionAuth we're using the Authorization Code Flow.

 ```javascript